 Component Provider What it does Application SAP Calls ODBC functions to submit SQL statements, catalog requests, and retrieve results from a data source.
 PowerBuilder uses the same ODBC interface to access all ODBC data sources.
-ODBC Driver Manager Microsoft Installs, loads, and unloads drivers for an application.
-Driver Driver vendor Processes ODBC function calls, submits SQL requests to a particular data source, and returns results to an application.
+ODBC Microsoft Installs, loads, and unloads drivers for an application.
+Driver Manager

+Component Provider What it does Driver Driver vendor Processes ODBC function calls, submits SQL requests to a particular data source, and returns results to an application.
 If necessary, translates an application's request so that it conforms to the SQL syntax supported by the back-end database.
-See Types of ODBC drivers.

-Component Provider What it does Data source DBMS or database vendor Stores and manages data for an application.
+See Types of ODBC drivers .
+Data source DBMS or database vendor Stores and manages data for an application.
 Consists of the data to be accessed and its associated DBMS, operating system, and (if present) network software that accesses the DBMS.

-2.1.4 Types of ODBC drivers
+2.1.1.4 Types of ODBC drivers